5- Step by step guide to Transpose of a Matrix-definitions

 Matrix B is( -2 7 5& 1 3 -9) with a dimension of (2×3).

-In part a), we need to find the transpose of a matrix (A)T. We will transfer columns into rows following the proper sequence.
+In part a), we need to find the transpose of a matrix (A)T. We will convert columns to rows in the proper sequence.
 We will get the value of (A)T as (3 5& -4 2 & 1 6) of dimension (3×2).

-Again, we get the matrix, the transpose of (A)T. The result will produce a matrix that is the same as matrix A.
+Again, we get the matrix, the transpose of (A)T. The result will produce a matrix identical to matrix A.

 A solved problem 1.3 part A.

 In part b), it is required to find the transpose of a matrix (2*A)T-(3B)T. We will multiply the given matrix- A by 2.
-The next step is to transfer columns into rows following the proper sequence.
+The next step is to convert the columns into rows in the proper sequence.
 We will get the value of (2A)T as ( 6 10& -8 4 & 2 12) of dimension (3×2).

 We will add -(3B)T to 2*A)T. The final matrix will be a matrix of dimension(3×2) as follows:(12 7&-29 -5 &-13 39).
 Please refer to the next slide image for more details.